-Winthrop has also received both the Gynecologic Surgery Excellence Award and the Maternity Care Excellence Award from Health Grades, a leading independent source of physician information and hospital quality ratings.
+NYU Winthrop has also received both the Gynecologic Surgery Excellence Award and the Maternity Care Excellence Award from Health Grades, a leading independent source of physician information and hospital quality ratings.

 Prominent Urogynecologist Is Department Head

-Internationally acclaimed urogynecologist George Lazarou, MD is the Chief of Gynecology and Director of Urogynecology and Pelvic Reconstructive Surgery at Winthrop-University Hospital.
+Internationally acclaimed urogynecologist George Lazarou, MD is the Chief of Gynecology and Director of Urogynecology and Pelvic Reconstructive Surgery at NYU Winthrop Hospital.
 Previously, Dr. Lazarou was the Director of Urogynecology at Jack D. Weiler Hospital, Montefiore Medical Center at the Albert Einstein College of Medicine in Bronx, New York and Chief of Female Pelvic Medicine and Pelvic Reconstructive Surgery at Bronx-Lebanon Hospital Center in Bronx, New York.